 This is an agile dog despite the fact it is a large and sturdy breed.
 It is slightly longer than its height.
 The head is flat on the top.

-The eyes are brown with the fur being rust over each eye.
-The ears are of medium size, high setting and rounded at the tips of the ear, they are triangular in shape.
+The Bernese Mountain Dog ears are of medium size, high setting and rounded at the tips of the ear, they are triangular in shape.

 The straight legs are strong and will have fawn on all four legs.
 Their feet are round with arched toes.
 Their coat is fairly long, slightly wavy or straight and should be thick.

 Rust is on their face reaching the corners of the mouth and under the tail.

 History: This dog comes from Switzerland, in the Swiss mountains.
 Art work dating back to the 18th century shows this dog.

 This breed’s gifts are also, tracking, herding, search and rescue and competitive obedience.